Toyokawa Inari Tokyo Betsuin temple of foxes

 • statues of other gods (Ebisu, Daikoku-ten, and Benzaiten, to name three).

-Toyokawa being quite a popular place, often has quite a few visitors.
+Toyokawa being a popular place, often has many visitors.
 Some come to take photos and others to rest or even eat lunch.
-But, the majority come to pray.
+The majority come to pray.
 Please keep this in mind when taking pictures.
 Sometimes it is very easy to get so focused on taking a photo.
-At those times, we don’t realize we are blocking a pathway or intruding on a person’s privacy.
+At those times, we don’t realize we are blocking a pathway or intruding on a person’s privacy

 Photo spots near Toyokawa Inari Tokyo Betsuin